osomahe/pulsar-viewer/README.md

 # Pulsar Viewer

 This application provides simple REST api to see messages stored in Apache Pulsar topics.
-There is also simple html page to call that REST api..
+There is also simple html page to call that REST api.

 REST API documentation is available [openapi.yml](openapi.yml) file.